vandriko/vandriko.github.io/_pages/cv.md

 Work experience
 ======
 * Nov.
-2016 - today: Assistant professor (tenure track) in the Software Engineering group of the Computer Science Department at the University of Groningen.
+2016 - today: Assistant professor (tenure track) in the [Software Engineering and Architecture group](http://www.cs.rug.nl/search/Main/HomePage) of the Computer Science Department at the University of Groningen.
 * Sep.
-2011 - May 2016: Postdoc at the Institute of Architecture of Application Systems (IAAS), University of Stuttgart, Germany
+2011 - May 2016: Postdoc at the [Institute of Architecture of Application Systems (IAAS)](http://www.iaas.uni-stuttgart.de/), University of Stuttgart, Germany
   * Leader of the Cloud Infrastructure research group
   * Worked for projects [4Caast](http://www.4caast.eu/) and [ALLOW Ensembles](http://www.allow-ensembles.eu/)
   * Mentored and worked with a number of PhD students
 * Sep.
 2010 - Aug.
-2011: Postdoc at the European Research Institute in Service Science (ERISS), Tilburg University, the Netherlands
+2011: Postdoc at the [European Research Institute in Service Science (ERISS)](https://www.tilburguniversity.edu/research/institutes-and-research-groups/eriss/), Tilburg University, the Netherlands
   * I worked for the Network of Excellence [S-Cube](http://www.s-cube-network.eu/)
 * Mar.
 2008 - Aug.
 2010: Post-graduate researcher for Tilburg University in project [S-Cube](http://www.s-cube-network.eu/)
 * Sep.
 2006 - Mar.
 2008: Member of Infolab, Tilburg University